Sohair63/Rails5-chatter/README.md

 ## Chatter

-Getting started with Rails 5's ActionCable and websockets
+Getting started with Rails 5's ActionCable and websockets.
+Integrated AngularJs insights.

 Currently Working only with sessions, no Data base is included